Battle of Jieting: Aftermath

-Because of the loss of Jieting, the supply situation became dire for Zhuge Liang's army and he had to retreat to his main base at Hanzhong.
-In addition, the defeat at Jieting caused the First Northern Expedition to result in failure.
+Because of the loss of Jieting, the supply situation became dire for Zhuge Liang's army and he had to retreat to his main base at Hanzhong while the Wei forces under Cao Zhen and Zhang He then used the opportunity to quell the rebellions in the three commanderies and restore peace.
+The defeat at Jieting caused the First Northern Expedition to result in failure.